openfoodfacts/robotoff/doc/references/predictions/image-orientation.md

 2. Calculates the confidence as the percentage of text in the dominant non-upright orientation.
 3. Determines the required rotation angle (0, 90, 180, or 270 degrees).

 Only images with ≥95% confidence in a consistent non-upright orientation generate insights.
+If more than 10 words are detected on the image, **we mark the insight as automatically processable**, which means the rotation will be automatically applied without user confirmation.
+This 10-word threshold is a heuristic is based on manual inspection of the generated insights: almost all false positives were generated from images with less than 10 words.

 ### Importer